From Pakistan to Egypt, Iran war drives up fuel prices in the Global South

 In Pakistan, which imports about 80 percent of its energy from the Gulf and has lurched between economic crises for years, authorities have scrambled to roll out measures to conserve fuel.

-Facing the depletion of the country’s petrol and diesel reserves within weeks, officials have closed schools, introduced a four-day work week for government offices, ordered half of the country’s public sector employees to work from home, and slashed fuel allowances for official business.
+Facing the depletion of the country’s petrol and diesel reserves within weeks, officials have closed schools, introduced a four-day working week for government offices, ordered half of the country’s public sector employees to work from home, and slashed fuel allowances for official business.

 Pakistani Prime Minister Shehbaz Sharif said last week that he had decided against a proposed hike in petrol and diesel prices before the Eid Al-Fitr celebration, saying the government would “bear the burden” of rising costs.